Muz32/credit-risk-classification/README.md

 - **Recall: 0.91** - Of all the high-risk loans, 91% were correctly identified.

 ### Overall Performance Metrics:
-- **Overall Accuracy**:
-  - **Accuracy: 0.99** - The overall accuracy of the model, indicating that 99% of all predictions were correct.
+- **Accuracy**: 0.99** - The overall accuracy of the model, indicating that 99% of all predictions were correct.
 - **Weighted Average**:
-  - **Precision: 0.99** - Precision weighted by the number of true instances for each label.
+  - **Precision: 0.99** - Precision weighted by the number of true instances for each class/label.
-  - **Recall: 0.99** - Recall weighted by the number of true instances for each label.
+  - **Recall: 0.99** - Recall weighted by the number of true instances for each class/label.

 ### Confusion Matrix
 The confusion matrix provides the following information: